georgeedwards/docs/README.md

 # PR Update
 [![Build Status](https://travis-ci.org/georgeedwards/docs.svg?branch=master)](https://travis-ci.org/georgeedwards/docs)

+## Technologies used
+### Core
+The site is served with expressjs and nodeJS.
+This allows seperation of the APIs, static docs directory and Dynamic Angular 2 part of the site.

+### Docs
-This is a nodeJS based Static docs site, built with [Hexo](https://hexo.io/).
+This is a nodeJS based static docs site, built with [Hexo](https://hexo.io/).
 For a run through on the rationale behind this project, please read [this](./project_ideas.md).
 After cloning this repo, please follow the steps below to test locally.
+The site should pull the docs subdirectory and then render all the docs on each version production branch. e.g. to release the docs, you should merge the `master` branch with the `latest` branch, then when releasing a new version, those docs should be set historically by creating a new branch, e.g. `2.2` and then continuing all new doc additions for `2.3` on the latest branch.
+The Hexo deployment should be a direct replacement for Jekyll, rendering the same source directly, this is currently a work in progress (see the repo's issues on GitHub).

+### Tutorial
+This is based on Angular2, and is linked to a new [tutorial](https://github.com/georgeedwards/ns-tutorial) repo.
+This means that whilst following through the tutorial, at the end of each chapter you can download a zip of the project at that point.
+You can also see git diffs for each code step.

+### Plugins
+There is an API and Angular2 component for this.
+A public API and online form allows you to register a new plugin.
+The server then polls npmjs (and then daily) to update the number of monthly downloads, the latest version number etc. Authentication is provided by [Auth0](https://auth0.com/) and allows users to log in with their GitHub accounts.
+The plugins are kept in a managed MongoDB instance provided free by [mLab](https://mlab.com/).
+Users can then search all plugins, a function which is provided by an ElasticSearch instance, currently hosted by [Searchly](https://www.searchly.com).

-### Running locally
+## Running locally

 #### Submodules